Hairy Bikers: TV series

 The duo appeared on the BBC's The Hairy Bikers' Cookbook.
-Their TV shows are a mixture of cookery and travelogue, using a similar format and style to that previously associated with Keith Floyd, including the habit of frequently referring to the cameraman and other crew.
-Most shows feature the pair riding motorbikes, including the BMW R1200GS, F650GS and Triumph Rocket III.
-The show also features elements of the Two Fat Ladies format, including regular banter between the two stars, use of various unusual cooking locations and the use of motorbikes.
+Their TV shows were a mixture of cookery and travelogue, using a similar format and style to that previously associated with Keith Floyd, including the habit of frequently referring to the cameraman and other crew.
+Most shows featured the pair riding motorbikes, including the BMW R1200GS, F650GS and Triumph Rocket III.
+The show also featured elements of the Two Fat Ladies format, including regular banter between the two stars, use of various unusual cooking locations and the use of motorbikes.

 The pair have appeared on several episodes of Saturday Kitchen on the BBC, as well as on Richard & Judy on Channel 4.
 They both appeared on a celebrity chefs special of The Weakest Link and in the première episode of James Martin's Brittany with Saturday Kitchen presenter James Martin.

-In summer 2009 they filmed a 30-part daytime series for BBC Two, The Hairy Bikers' Food Tour of Britain, which aired weekdays starting on 24 August 2009.
+In summer 2009, they filmed a 30-part daytime series for BBC Two, The Hairy Bikers' Food Tour of Britain, which aired weekdays starting on 24 August 2009.
 The series saw them visit a different county each day and cook what they considered to be that county's signature dish.

 In October 2009, filming of a BBC Christmas show featuring the Hairy Bikers was halted after King was injured in an accident on Tyneside.
 King came off his bike when a car pulled out in front of him, while he was riding through Gosforth during rush hour.
 His TV partner Dave Myers was riding some distance behind him.
 King was taken to Newcastle General Hospital for treatment to bruising to his right leg and ribs.
 The hour long Hairy Bikers' Twelve Days of Christmas was shown on BBC2, 16 December 2009.

 A new six part series titled The Hairy Bikers: Mums Know Best commenced broadcast in early January 2010 on BBC2.

 On 25 October 2010, a new 40-episode series, The Hairy Bikers' Cook Off, was launched on BBC2.
-The programme includes a cook off between two families and celebrity guests.
+The programme included a cook off between two families and celebrity guests.